 The animals should be clean.
-Individual show superintendents office by Monday, July 8th with livestock entry form for each will supervise livestock waiting to be shown.
+Individual show superintendents will supervise livestock waiting to be shown.
 Each specie superintendent will be responsible for the livestock to be used.

 The order of the species rotation will be:

 - 1. Swine

 - 2. Sheep

 - 3. Goats

 - 4. Beef

 - 5. Horse